siderolabs/talos/website/content/v1.10/talos-guides/install/cloud-platforms/openstack.md

 talosctl gen config talos-k8s-openstack-tutorial https://${LB_PUBLIC_IP}:6443
 ```

-Additionally, you can specify `--config-patch` with RFC6902 jsonpatch which will be applied during the config generation.
+Additionally, you can specify [machine configuration patches]({{< relref "../../configuration/patching/#configuration-patching-with-talosctl-cli" >}}) which will be applied during the config generation.

 ### Compute Creation